fossabot/git-auto/readme.md

 ```

 Every time we make a commit, git auto will run our test.
-It will also create a new release on the release branch if the tests exited successfully.
+It will also create a new release on the release branch if the tests exited in a succesful manner.
-Git auto will also create a tag for each test, and update those tags to the last commit with which they passed individually.
+Git auto will also create a tag for each test, and update those tags to the last commit with which they passed on an individual basis.
 That way you know which commit started the failure of a particular set of tests.
 Git auto will only create a release if all tests pass on the latest commit.